We commission services

 How to submit a tender

 The PHN releases tenders, requests for proposal, and expressions of interest for the delivery of primary health care programs or services.
-All of these opportunities are list on Tenderlink.
-Registration is free and enables you to be automatically notified whenever a relevant opportunity is released.
+These opportunities are listed on Tenderlink.
+Register for free to be automatically notified when opportunities are released.